 IchessU provides live online chess lessons for kids and for adults, with specialized chess courses from beginners to experienced advanced chess players.
 The chess lessons are available in groups and as private lessons.
 IchessU coaches have taught the game to thousands of children and adults all over the world, many of whom have gone on to win major tournaments.
 IchessU chess school is your best online resource to learn chess, improve your chess game or just have fun!

 Ready to get setup for your first online chess lesson?

 Special offer: your first chess lesson is on us!

-iChessU is a multi lingual school where people from all around the globe are able to study chess.
-Most of our classes are in English, but usually we would try our best to provide coach / trainer for any languages.
-Coaches / trainers from different countries are teaching according to unique syllabus and provide the same education on their mother language.
-In this way a Coach or trainer will help them to learn chess in the best possible way.
+IChessU is a multi lingual school where people from all around the globe are able to study chess.
+Most of our classes are in English, but usually we would try our best to provide a coach for any languages.
+Coaches from different countries are teaching according to unique syllabus and provide the same education on their mother language.
+In this way, a coach will help them to learn chess in the best possible way.

 World-renowned chess Grandmaster Boris Avrukh (peak rating 2668) has enjoyed an illustrious career spanning over three decades.
 Since winning World Championship under-12 in 1990 and earning the title of Grandmaster in 1998 at the age of 19, Boris won numerous high level tournaments and participated in seven Chess Olympiads.
 Recent years Boris focuses on chess coaching, including training some of the world’s elite players such as World Champion Vladimir Kramnik , World match pretendents Fabiano Caruana and Boris Gelfand, USA champions Hikaru Nakamura and Wesley So and many others.